dapr/docs/daprdocs/content/en/operations/monitoring/tracing/setup-tracing.md

    docker run -d -p 9411:9411 openzipkin/zipkin
    ```

-3. Launch Dapr with the `--config` param:
+3. Launch Dapr with the `--config` param with the path for where the `config.yaml` is saved :

    ```bash
    dapr run --app-id mynode --app-port 3000 --config ./config.yaml node app.js